SakhelaTheInvincible/AirportProject/README.md

-(This app uses Postgres, so if possible add password to your postgres database, in PgAdmin4 do this: in Login/Group Roles select postgres properties, in Definition tab set password, use that password in DB_Password)
+(This app uses Postgres, so if possible add password to your postgres database, in PgAdmin4 do this: in Login/Group Roles select postgres properties, in Definition tab set password, use that password in DB_Password, Also In PhP directory (php.ini) remove ";" for extension=pdo_pgsql and extension=pgsql)

 after that run these commands:
 php artisan key:generate